Introduction to the Workshop:

 - Setup a structural statical model

 - “Evolutionary Algorithms” and “Genetic Algorithms” are basic concepts

 Second Session: June 4th

 - Structural performance optimization using Galapagos

-Note: Participant can either design their own canopy or work on a simple algorithm prior prepared by the instructor.
-Note that while we are using the trial version of Karamba3D, the canopy elements must be restricted to 20 beams & 50 shells.
+Note: the participant can either design their own canopy or work on a simple algorithm prior prepared by the instructor.
+Note that while we are using the trial version of Karamba3D the canopy elements must be restricted to 20 beams & 50 shells.

 Ghazal Javidannia has a Ph.D. from TMU University of Tehran, Iran.
-Her focus is on “Computational Design & Optimization using “Evolutionary Algorithms,” and her expertise is on “Generative and Interactive” architectural design based on buildings’ structural performance.
-She has published multiple papers in peer-review Journals and presented at conferences including eCAADe and SimAUD.
-She also has held multiple national and international workshops in architecture and structure Simulants Design” using “Evolutionary Algorithms”.
-Now, she collaborates with major design and building companies on building performance simulation and analysis in the early design stages.
+Her focus is on “Computational Design & Optimization using “Evolutionary Algorithms” and her expertise is on “Generative and Interactive” architectural design based on buildings’ structural performance.
+She has published multiple papers in peer-review Journals and has presented at various conferences including eCAADe and SimAUD.
+She also has held multiple national and international workshops in the field of architecture and structure Simulants Design” using “Evolutionary Algorithms”.
+Now, she collaborates with major design and building companies on building performance simulation and analysis in the early stages of design.